Middle East Football Associations call for Israel ban over war in Gaza | KRDO

 “We are fighting an exceptionally just campaign.
 A campaign for the return of the hostages, those who are held and tortured by Hamas murderers in an unparalleled crime against humanity,” Herzog said.

-“I am trusting FIFA not to involve politics in football,” Israeli FA CEO Niv Goldstein told Sky News.
+“I am trusting FIFA not to involve politics in football,” IFA CEO Niv Goldstein told Sky News.

 “We are against involving politicians in football and being involved in political matters in the sport in general.